mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Creating a custom theme

-The example above is using the default Material UI theme.
-But, what if you wanted to create your own custom theme?
-Let's see how to do that using the `experimental_extendTheme` utility.
+If you want to override Material UI's default theme, you can create your own custom theme with CSS variables using the `experimental_extendTheme` utility.

 To start, it is important to understand this new theme structure.
 A theme is a collection of color schemes, each one defined within a single theme object.